Model of Emissions of Gases and Aerosols from Nature (MEGAN)

 MEGAN is a modeling system for estimating the net emission of gases and aerosols from terrestrial ecosystems into the atmosphere.
 It is driven by landcover, weather, and atmospheric chemical composition.
 MEGAN is a global model with a base resolution of ~ 1 km.
 It can run as a stand-alone model for generating emission inventories but is also being incorporated as an on-line component of chemistry/transport and earth system models.

-Alex Guenther developed the initial versions of MEGAN while at NCAR/ACOM and now continues the development and support of MEGAN at Washington State University.
+Alex Guenther developed the initial versions of MEGAN while at NCAR/ACOM and now continues the development and support of MEGAN at University of California - Irvine.